fabianlien/taskr/README.md

 #### **-1 hour bug:**
 When a task is created the due_by date is set to 1 hour prior to the time selected in the DateTimePicker widget.
 I am unsure if this is an issue with my local time zone or with the date parsing.
 It will likely be fixed shortly in a future update, but for now it remains unresolved.

+#### **Profile request loading bug**
+The state based loader rendered on the profile page while axios is awaiting the profile data, has been removed.
+Whilst implemenet it caused the wrong data to be rendered to the DOM.This might be fairly quick to fix, but due to a lack of available time (and the fact that it has very little impact on both functionality and appearance of the app) it has simply been resolved by removing the loader.

 <hr>
 <br>